 Property managers: Do you want to distinguish yourself from the competition, while gaining an advantage in a growing niche?
 If so, you may want to consider the senior housing market.

-A recent survey from Lancaster Pollard, an investment banking firm focused on senior housing developments, found that 75 percent of senior housing executives were 'extremely likely' or 'somewhat likely' to pursue a new construction project within the next year.
-Even though surging construction costs are beginning to have an impact, this number is even higher than it was in 2015, when 70 percent of senior housing executives said they were likely to construct new facilities.
+A recent survey from Lancaster Pollard, an investment banking firm focused on senior housing developments, found that 75% of senior housing executives were "extremely likely" or "somewhat likely" to pursue a new construction project within the next year.
+Even though surging construction costs are beginning to have an impact, this number is even higher than it was in 2015, when 70% of senior housing executives said they were likely to construct new facilities.

 What does this mean for you?
-Well, someone is going to have to manage all of these properties--so it might as well be you!
+Well, someone is going to have to manage all of these properties and this could be a great opportunity for you.